Coronavirus News: Calls for dismissal of NYC health commissioner over NYPD comments

-Dr. Oxiris Barbot is accused of telling Chief of Detectives Terence Monahan she didn't give "two rats a***s" about police officers.
+Dr. Oxiris Barbot is accused of telling NYPD Chief of Department Terence Monahan she didn't give "two rats a***s" about police officers.

+A city official says the Office of Emergency Management, which oversees the procurement and distribution of personal protective equipment to city agencies, instructed the NYPD to report to a FEMA warehouse in New Jersey, fully stocked with PPE, and pick up 500,000 masks.

+When NYPD arrived, they were told by workers at the warehouse they were only slated to receive 50,000 masks.
+Subsequent phone calls up the chains of command in both the NYPD and health department resulted in Monahan on the phone with Barbot.

-The heath department is characterizing the whole incident as a "heated exchange," saying Barbot apologized and Monohan accepted.
+The heath department is characterizing the whole incident as a "heated exchange," saying Dr. Barbot apologized and Monahan accepted.

+Mayor Bill de Blasio weighed in during his Thursday news conference, amid calls for Dr. Barbot to either resign or be fired.

+"I need to understand what happened here, it does need to be addressed," de Blasio said.
+"If it is accurate, the commissioner needs to apologize to the men and women of the NYPD."

 "Dr. Barbot and Chief Monahan have a good working relationship.
 During the height of COVID, while our hospitals were battling to keep patients alive, there was a heated exchange between the two where things were said out of frustration but no harm was wished on anyone.
 The Commissioner apologized for her contribution to the exchange, the apology was accepted and agreement was arrived between the two to ensure that respirators were delivered to members of the force.
 This has always been about saving the lives of our healthcare workers, police officers and every New Yorker who is fighting through this pandemic."

-But now there are calls for Barbot's dismissal, including from Ed Mullins, the president of the NYC Sergeants Benevolent Association.
+Ed Mullins, the president of the Sergeants Benevolent Association, is calling for Barbot's dismissal:

 MORE CORONAVIRUS COVID-19 COVERAGE